 Entomology – We are able to provide entomological assessments using a range of recognised survey techniques.

 EIA – Richard Moores Ecology can assist with the production and management of Environmental Impact Assessments (EIA) for development projects.
 We work with our clients to ensure that any environmental challenges they face are met with sustainable solutions.
 We deliver solutions that are pragmatic, innovative and cost-effective.

-Ecological Management – our ecologists can provide expert advice with regards to ecological management including habitat management/enhancement schemes for proposed development sites as well as important wildlife sites.
+Ecological Management – our ecologists can provide expert advice with regards to ecological management including habitat management and enhancement schemes for proposed development sites as well as important wildlife sites.
 We also have chainsaw and brush-cutter licences to enable us to undertake habitat management works.